LeNPaul/jekyll-tutorials/_pages/jekyll/create-simple-jekyll-site.md

 ---
 ```

 Write some [Markdown](https://www.markdownguide.org/) content below the front matter.
 Jekyll will automatically update your site and serve it at `http://localhost:4000`.
+Posts are part of the blog feed and often show up in a list on the home page.

+## Updating Pages

+Pages usually live in the root directory (e.g., `about.md`) and are for timeless content.
+They don’t have dates, and you control where they appear via navigation links.
+Open the `about.markdown` file in the root directory and try editing the Markdown content below the front matter.
+Once again, Jekyll automatically updates your site.
+The updated page should now be accessible at `http://localhost:4000/about`.